(956) 446-0992Get Started

 Some of the most common best practices for deterring or otherwise limiting exposure to ticks include:

-• Avoid attracting any types of wild animals to yard areas by removing bird feeders, fallen fruits, and keeping trash bags placed outdoors containing food scraps in durable, sealed garbage receptacles.
+• Avoid attracting any types of wild animals to yard areas by removing bird feeders, and fallen fruits, and keeping trash bags placed outdoors containing food scraps in durable, sealed garbage receptacles.

 • Pets should remain on a preventative treatment program overseen by a licensed veterinarian, which largely proves effective.

-• Limit hiding spots for ticks by keeping the grass trimmed, limiting weeds, and other types of vegetation.
+• Limit hiding spots for ticks by keeping the grass trimmed, and limiting weeds, and other types of vegetation.

 • If you notice animals regularly passing through the yard area, consider installing a fence or another barrier to limit traffic.